 Preparing for the change

-We will be providing more information about our new system soon.
 When submitting a request for care you will be able to login using your NHS login which is what you might use for the NHS app.
 This is the recommended way to login.
 If you do not have an NHS login then you will need to enter your NHS number so it would be a good idea to make sure you have this written down somewhere or perhaps saved in your phone.

-We will have more information soon on this exciting development.
 For more information on why GP surgeries are having to work differently have a look at the resources below.